 The following year, Duncan proved even more dominant and helped lead the Spurs to the 1999 title, San Antonio's first as a franchise.
 During the championship series against the New York Knicks, Duncan averaged in 27.4 points and 14 rebounds per game to earn the Finals MVP.

 Even as his teammate David Robinson slowed down, Duncan continued to keep the Spurs as perennial contenders.
 In 2002 and 2003 he was named the NBA's Most Valuable Player, while also leading San Antonio to the 2003 title and collecting the Finals MVP award.
-Two more championships followed in 2005 and 2007.
+Three more championships followed, in 2005, 2007 and 2014.

 While his game and personality aren't as splashy as some of his rivals, most notably Shaquille O'Neal, the power forward has earned the respect of coaches and players throughout the NBA.